 Of course, if you’re selling your car, you will be buying an upgraded version and in most cases, the dealership would accept your current car as part payment.
 You might even get a better price than if you sold the car privately, which has to be good news.

-Prior to listing the car for sale, take it to an auto detailing venue and have the interior and exterior cleaned and polished to show your car in its best possible light.
-This is especially pertinent if you are selling privately and it could be the difference between a sale and no sale.
+Prior to searching for “how to sell my car” online and listing the vehicle, take it to an auto detailing service to have the interior and exterior cleaned and polished to showcase your car in its best possible light.
+This is particularly crucial when selling privately, as it could be the deciding factor between closing a sale and losing the opportunity.

 If there are minor issues, a potential buyer is likely to find them and that is ammunition to negotiate a lower price.
 It might, for example, cost $200 to sort out the issues, yet you end up getting $400 more.
 It is also a good idea to have the car serviced just prior to listing, which is attractive to a buyer.